localstack/docs/content/en/developer-guide/Concepts/index.md

 The `lpm` is a module located in `localstack.cli`.
 It provides a [Click](https://click.palletsprojects.com/)-powered CLI interface to trigger installers.

-It uses the Plugins mechanism to discover installers of community and ext. _LPM_ can be used directly as a module and - called without a specific command - prints an extensive description of its available commands:
+It uses the Plugins mechanism to discover installers of community and ext. _LPM_ can be used directly as a module, and if called without a specific command it prints an extensive description of its available commands:

 ```python
 source .venv/bin/activate